 - Vast stretches of the ocean are still understudied.
-More long-term, sustained observations are needed for gaining a better understanding of natural and human-induced changes in the marine environment. - To expand the number of countries that can contribute to global ocean observations it is necessary to facilitate the transfer of manuals, guidelines, observation instruments, computer equipment and software, technical skills and scientific expertise to developing countries. - The free and unrestricted exchange of oceanographic data, including climate data relevant for climate services, should be promoted and facilitated by internationally agreed policies and protocols.
+More long-term, sustained observations are needed for gaining a better understanding of natural and human-induced changes in the marine environment. - Improved monitoring of the ocean and atmosphere combined with an enhanced scientific understanding of the Earth system should be promoted to increasingly enable scientists to predict the El Niño/Southern Oscillation and other ocean oscillations and thus the climate and weather. - To expand the number of countries that can contribute to global ocean observations it is necessary to facilitate the transfer of manuals, guidelines, observation instruments, computer equipment and software, technical skills and scientific expertise to developing countries. - The free and unrestricted exchange of oceanographic data, including climate data relevant for climate services, should be promoted and facilitated by internationally agreed policies and protocols.